wallarm/product-documentation/docs/2.16/user-guides/blacklist.md

 ![!Unblock IP][img-blacklist-unblock]

+!!! warning "Repeated blocking of unblocked IP address"
+    After manual unblocking of the automatically blocked IP address, this IP address will be repeatedly blocked after half of the previous blocking time.

+    For example:

+    1. IP address was automatically blocked for 1 hour because 4 different attack vectors were received from this IP address in 3 hours (as it is configured in the [default trigger](triggers/trigger-examples.md#blacklist-ip-if-4-or-more-attack-vectors-were-detected-in-3-hours-default-trigger)).
+    2. User unblocked this IP address via the Wallarm Console.
+    3. If 4 different attack vectors are sent from this IP address in less than 30 minutes since IP address unblocking, this IP address will not be added to the blacklist.

 ## Review Blocking History

 To review the blocking history, choose the period for which you want to get data in the **Choose date** field.
 By default, the history includes all IP addresses and applications.